-I’ve been back in the workforce for month already.
+I’ve been back in the workforce for a few years now!
 Where did the time go?
-One minute I was agonising about what returning to work, would mean to me and my family, what type job should it look for.
+One minute I was agonising about what returning to work; what would it mean to me and my family?
+What type of job should I look for.
 Now, I feel I can barely remember being at home.
-It’s taken me roughly two years of stopping and starting the job hunt … enter corona, to finally find something that doesn’t disrupt our family life.
+It’s took me roughly two years of stopping and starting the job hunt … enter corona etc. Then, I finally found a post that didn’t disrupt our family life.
 It was never my plan to be a stay at home mum and certainly not for 9 years.
 What I’d say to any mother returning to work from maternity leave, if working full-time no longer suits you, speak to someone get advice from HR.
-Don’t assume leaving is your only option.
+Don’t assume leaving is your is the only option.
 Are you currently on a career break?
-Here are five things you do when you are ready to relaunch.
+Here are five things you should do when you are a relauncher.

 As I said earlier, I never planned to stay at home for nine years.
 Circumstances along the way made it necessary, one of which was the cost of childcare.
 You may plan to take a short break but then you have to lengthen it.
 Then, again your break may turn out to be shorter than originally planned.
 Whatever the situation, it’s useful to keep in touch with work colleagues.

 Your friends/colleagues can keep you in the loop with what’s happening in your field.
-Additionally, your last place of employment they can be your reference should you need one.
+Additionally, you may need a reference from your last place of employment.
+They can help you with obtaining one.

 Keep Up To Date

 Following on from staying connected, it’s important to keep up to date with relevant software packages and technology in your field.
-At the time when you are on your break, it may tricky to do so.
-However, when you are ready to return to work, you will need to refresh yourself with somethings to be ready for the job hunt.
+When you are on your break, it may tricky to do so.
+However, when you are ready to return to work, you have to refresh your knowledge with software, apps and possibly social media platforms to be ready for the job hunt.

 Volunteering your time to a cause or organisation that interests you is quite fulfilling.
 It’s a lovely way to have ‘grown-up’ time and conversations, as well as boast your self-esteem.
 Best of all, you are likely to gain transferable skills which you can include on your resume.
-It may even be possible to receive a recommendation from your supervisor, when you are ready to return to work.
+When you are ready to return to work, it may be possible to obtain a recommendation from your supervisor,

 Who knows you may even find that you are happy in the organisation and find employment there or one like it.

 Not matter what your plans are, you must be fit and ready to act on them.
-Never under estimate the importance self-care.
-You need to be healthy and mentally prepared to return to the job market, no matter how many years you are at home.
+Never under estimate the importance self-care, especially, if you are returning as a mature employee.
+If you are a woman, you may be starting to experience menopause symptoms you need to manage.
+No matter how many years you are at home, work on being healthy and mentally prepared for your return to the job market

 Be mindful, even in your role at home, you cannot look after anyone or anything if all isn’t well with you.

 As you prepare yourself to return to the job market, it’s time to network.
 You can network in face to face or online.
-Be sure to update your LinkedIn.
-If you don’t have an account, now’s the time to create on.
+I mentioned LinkedIn earlier.
+If you already have a profile, it’s time to update it.

 In terms of face to face networking, look out for job fairs.
 Job fairs have a wealth of information.
 You can assess what type of jobs are available in your area.
 There may be an opportunity to get advice on how to improve your CV and tips on other places to search for employment.